Skip to content

 Aim of the workshop

-In this hands-on workshop we will help you start to get familiar with IIIF, providing you with the initial insights required when considering it for your collections.
-We will then guide you through the steps required to publish your own IIIF digital object (known as a Manifest) using the easy-to-use tools provided by Digirati for today's workshop.
+We will then guide you through some activities where you can try out some of the tools demonstrated, before then creating, editing and publishing your own IIIF digital object (known as a Manifest) using the easy-to-use tools provided by Digirati for today's workshop.

-By the end of the workshop we will have covered the basics of the IIIF Image API and the IIIF Presentation API, providing you with a foundation to explore further.
-You can continue to use your workshop sandbox until the end of June to experiment and try out further activities in your own time.
+By the end of the workshop we will have covered some basics of the IIIF Image API and the IIIF Presentation API, providing you with a foundation to explore further.
+You can continue to use the tools and this guide to experiment and try out further activities in your own time.

 Note there are a number of great online resources to enable you to learn more about IIIF in your own time or as part of an expert-led training course.
 The IIIF Consortium’s online training is a great place to start - and if you want to try going further today with any area you can refer to their course syllabus here: https://training.iiif.io/iiif-online-workshop/index.html.